Home / MBur blog / Beeswax vs Paraffin: What 3...

 By the second week, people who get headaches from candles often realize they have not had one.
 This is the most-reported difference in customer feedback.
 The absence of benzene and toluene from paraffin combustion, plus the absence of phthalates from the fragrance, removes the most common chemical triggers.

 "I instantly notice the difference in the air quality, in comparison to the Bath and Body scented candles.
 I love Bath and Body's candles but I acknowledge that it caused a slight headache and other minor respiratory discomfort."
-Jason H., verified buyer
+Jason H., Sunday Reset Candle

 Week 3: The Walls and Soot